Gymnastics: Artistic gymnastics

-Artistic Gymnastics is usually divided into Men's and Women's Gymnastics.
-Men compete on six events: Floor Exercise, Pommel Horse, Still Rings, Vault, Parallel Bars, and Horizontal Bar, while women compete on four: Vault, Uneven Bars, Balance Beam, and Floor Exercise.
-In some countries, women at one time competed on the rings, high bar, and parallel bars (for example, in the 1950s in the USSR).
+Artistic gymnastics is usually divided into men's and women's gymnastics.
+Men compete on six events: floor exercise, pommel horse, still rings, vault, parallel bars, and horizontal bar, while women compete on four: vault, uneven bars, balance beam, and floor exercise.
+In some countries, women at one time competed on the rings, horizontal bar, and parallel bars (for example, in the 1950s in the USSR).